-Well, I have, it's not a nice experience!
-But unfortunately, sometimes we may do that as Ad Managers.
+Well, I have, and it's not a nice experience!
+But unfortunately, we may do that sometimes as ad managers.
 So we’re going to unpack what it may look like to act with grace as an ad manager because it's inevitable as you go into accounts.

 If you're running campaigns for clients, there will be a few broken things along the way.
 For example, there will be broken funnels where you have no control over the funnel or things have been broken with ads or you're doing audits on ad accounts and things aren't working so well.

 It's a great thing to be able to hold your head high and treat other people with respect.
 Even if things haven't been done a hundred percent the correct way, which I've seen so often with various ad accounts.
 Ad accounts that have been run by high profile people in agencies where a lot of opportunities have been missed as well as everyday ones when clients have been running their own ad accounts.
 So it's about talking and communicating with them in a way that's gracious and not throwing them under the bus.

 One of the reasons I'm so passionate about this is because I was thrown under the bus, and it was not a good experience at all.
 It was back in about 2016 or 2017 and the ads and the webinar funnels had been going off.
 Things were going so well, but it started to slow down.
 We continued to do all this testing, changing the landing pages, testing with ads, audiences, and all the stuff you do.
 However, things weren't working so well.